-If only pricing was a simple as its definition.
-However, there’s a lot that goes into the process.
+If only pricing was as simple as its definition — there’s a lot that goes into the process.

-Pricing strategies take into account many of your business factors, like revenue goals, marketing objectives, target audience, brand positioning, and product attributes.
+Pricing strategies account for many of your business factors, like revenue goals, marketing objectives, target audience, brand positioning, and product attributes.
 They’re also influenced by external factors like consumer demand, competitor pricing, and overall market and economic trends.

 It’s not uncommon for entrepreneurs and business owners to skim over pricing.
 They often look at the cost of their products (COGS), consider their competitor’s rates, and tweak their own selling price by a few dollars.
-While your COGS and competitors are important (as you’ll see in the various models below), they shouldn’t be at the center of your pricing strategy.
+While your COGS and competitors are important, they shouldn’t be at the center of your pricing strategy.

 The best pricing strategy maximizes your profit and revenue.